Social and emotional skills

 – Headteacher, primary school

-How can schools support the development of social and emotional skills?
+How can schools develop children’s social and emotional skills?

-- PSHE (personal, social, health and economic education) and SMSC (spiritual, moral, social and cultural development) can offer excellent opportunities to:
+PSHE and SMSC lessons can offer excellent opportunities to:

 - normalise discussion on mental health and minimise stigma